grnet/kamaki/docs/usage.rst

 .. hint:: To exit kamaki shell while in a context, try */exit*

-Config
+Using config
-""""""
+^^^^^^^^^^^^

 The configuration mechanism of kamaki is detailed at the `setup section <setup.html>`_ and it is common for both interaction modes.
 In specific, the configuration mechanism is implemented as a command group, namely *config*.
-Using the config commands is as straighforward as any other kamaki commands.
+Using the config commands is as straightforward as any other kamaki commands.

-It is often usefull to set, delete or update a value.
-This can be managed either inside the config context or from any commant context by using the / detour.
+It is often useful to set, delete or update a value.
+This can be managed either inside the config context or from any command context by using the / detour.

 ..
 Note:: config updates in kamaki shell persist even after the session is over.
 All setting changes affects the physical kamaki config file (automatically created, if not set manually)

 In example 5.4.1 the user is going to work with only one storage container.
-The store commands use the container:path syntax, but if the user could set a container as a defaul, the container name could be ommited in most cases.
+The store commands use the container:path syntax, but if the user could set a container as a default, the container name could be omitted in most cases.
 This is possible by setting a store.container setting.

 .. code-block:: console
     :emphasize-lines: 1